North Carolina Central University

 Students should complete the maximum number of science courses required by NCCU prior to spending their senior year at Boston University.
 During their senior year at Boston University, students retain degree candidacy at NCCU while participating in individualized programs of study, satisfying the undergraduate academic requirements and participating in a decompressed transition into the medical school curriculum.

 The NCCU Health Careers Clinical Shadowing Program gives qualified students interested in attending professional schools of medicine and health an opportunity to observe a practicing health or medical professional close-up.
-These are invaluable learning experiences for the students, even if all they do is watch.
-Students are encouraged to participate during their free time.
+These are invaluable learning experiences and students are encouraged to participate during their free time.
 All students must comply with established requirements set by the Center and the participating office or health facility.
 Students must be willing to sign “Clinical Shadowing Forms” stating the nature of the shadowing experience which are also signed by the attending physician, a facility administrator and the Director of Health Careers at NCCU.
-The list of preceptors has grown since the program was announced last year.
 For more information, contact the Health Careers Center.

-Former NCCU students who are currently in professional school are invited to speak with students about their undergraduate experiences which led them to enroll in their respective career programs.
-Also, former students who are now practicing in their chosen medical or health careers are asked to discuss their practices and share any information that is helpful to students seeking to follow their similar career paths.
-The presentations are usually offered on Tuesdays and/or Thursdays during the student activity hour which begins at 10:40 A.M.
+NCCU graduates who are currently in professional school are invited to speak with students about their undergraduate experiences which led them to enroll in their respective career programs.
+Also, former students who are now practicing in their chosen medical or health careers are invited to participate and discuss their practices and share any information that is helpful to students seeking to follow similar career paths.
+The presentations are usually offered on Tuesdays or Thursdays during the student activity hour which begins at 10:40 A.M.
 Announcements of these events are posted on campus prior to the scheduled events.